 You can catch a breathtaking sunset over the water, even on the East Coast.
 Many traveling to Hatteras Island often pass through this long stretch of land, admiring its beauty from the comfort of their car.
 Although there are no homes to rent or places to eat, Pea Island is remarkable in its own way.
 Find yourself on the island at sunset, kayaking through the sound side waters.
 Or, spread a blanket on the shoreline and spend the evening in the warm Outer Banks salt air as the sun begins to fall behind the earth.
 Wake up early and get your day started the right way with a sunrise on the beach!
 Choose a secluded spot to play in the waves uninterrupted all day.

 Pea Island National Wildlife Refuge offers pristine coastlines and a variety of wildlife.
 If you are looking for parking in the area, do not expect to locate parking lots.
 Alongside the highway offers miles of free parking for your enjoyment.
-If you are a 4x4 vehicle, find a sandy spot to pull into.
-While those without the option of pulling off into soft sand, a nice grassy area will do fine.
+If you are in a 4x4 vehicle, find a sandy spot to pull into.
+For those without the option of pulling off into soft sand, a nice grassy area will do fine.
 Pack a light cooler and a chair, then venture over the dunes on one of the many natural pathways to relax in a quiet spot on the sand.

 The Pea Island National Wildlife Visitor Center is located on the north end of Hatteras Island on Highway NC 12.
 As you pull off into the parking lot, you will see restrooms and a walkway to the beach.
 There are informational trailheads for those who enjoy getting lost in nature.
 Venture off into the refuge and admire the natural charm and wildlife in the area.
 Learn more about the animals and types of fowl you will see at the National Wildlife Refuges Gateway Visitor Center on Roanoke Island.
 The interactive and hands-on exhibits are a great way to amp yourself up for what you are about to experience.